How to Get Tickets to See Serena Williams and Rafael Nadal at the 2022 US Open? Advice from a Serious Tennis Fan

 • Also in 2019, Djokovic was scheduled for 3 consecutive Ashe NIGHT sessions and Federer for 3 consecutive Ashe DAY sessions (Days 3, 5, and 7).

 #4.
-Two options for buying the right ticket to see Serena and/or Rafa after Round 1:
+Two options for buying the right ticket to see your favorite player after Round 1:

 OPTION 1: Wait until the day prior, keep checking for the Daily Schedule of Play to be posted, and buy your tickets immediately after the Daily Schedule of Play is released (the day prior to the match).
 This strategy takes patience and some extra work – but it enables you to focus your entire budget on tickets for the specific session(s) you need.